About the garden

 Duke and Duchess of Bedford

-These features are followed by the flowers in the Long Borders exploding as foxtail lilies, agapanthus, climbing and rambling roses along with many other herbaceous plants put on a dazzling display.
-In late summer and into autumn the Bog Garden steals the show, along with fiery autumnal acers.
-Various follies and an interesting collection of mature trees along with blazing dogwoods and clumps of white birch provide winter structure and interest.
+Summer brings the perennials flowering in the Long Borders.
+Foxtail lilies, Agapanthus, climbing and rambling roses, along with many other herbaceous plants, combine to put on a dazzling display.
+In late summer and into autumn the Bog Garden steals the show, along with fiery acers.
+The top end of the garden is home to the tree collection and includes a Pinetum and Quercetum.
+Various follies and an interesting collection of mature trees, along with blazing dogwoods and clumps of white birch, provide winter structure and interest.